Stutricous/Stutricous_app/README.md

 - **Story: User creates a food emphasis and meals are shown on their feed.
 Additionally, they can communicate with friends and other people on campus to discuss anything related to meals + health and fitness.
 - **Market: The market could be anyone, but there is a general focus towards students who are currently on a college campus.
 - **Habit: This app could be used everyday and as often as the user wants to.
 Health is important everyday, and this app can help with that.
-- **Scope: First we want to see if we can pull together APIs and technologies to make this applicaiton work
+- **Scope: First we want to see if we can pull together APIs and technologies to make this applicaiton work with anyone who wants meal recommendations in the context of just a user's geographical location, and their food emphasis.
+Next, we will want to see if it is possible to pull in data from college campus' dining halls to see if we can create meal options for them.
+This might not be avaliable in V1, but we hope to continue working after the prototype version.

 ## Product Spec